 When it comes to making sure limited-English patients understand their prescription instructions, current translation processes aren’t enough.

-“Client Talk: IRD Balancing,” MultiLingual Magazine, February 2018
+“Client Talk: IRD Balancing,” MultiLingual Magazine, February/March 2018

 “On Lunch Boxes, Soda Pop, and International Logos,” HOW Magazine, January 2, 2018